Uncontrolled data used in path expression¶

 String filename = filenameReader.readLine();

-// BAD: read from a file using a path controlled by the user
+// BAD: read from a file without checking its path

 String fileLine = fileReader.readLine();